erfuuan/convert-Latex-to-in-nodejs/README.md

 npm i fs
 ```

-now you can write a text in this url with Postman:
+now you can write a text in the browser via Postman and view its PDF output

 ![alt text](https://github.com/erfan0798/convert-Latex-to-in-nodejs/blob/master/Latex-body-text6.png)